alfonso-presa/protractor-testability-plugin/README.md

 This means that your TDD/BDD tests will be a lot cleaner as you will not have to add aditional waitings and tweak timeouts to get your tests passing consistently as protractor will know when there's a task pending and it will wait automatically between each step for it to get completed.

-Ofcourse this is not magical and when coding the applications or libraries you should notify testability.js about the pending task providing it a promise.

 If you're coding a reusable front end library, you definitely should consider notifying testability.js when doing something asynchronous as it will make e2e testing in projects using your library a lot more easy.

 ## Installation